 During the hottest days, visit one of the many wooded areas and walk alongside the cool, clear streams.
-Maybe and even dip your feet in.
+Maybe even dip your feet in.
 Hang out with the birds and the badgers and soak up the serenity.

-There are numerous walks that run along the coast, and through the countryside with paths leading to numerous locations including Ilfracombe and Woolacombe.
+There are numerous walks along the coast, and through the countryside with paths leading to numerous locations including Ilfracombe and Woolacombe.

 Braunton Burrows and Crow point

 You can walk over the burrows to access the far end of Saunton beach, which leads to Crow Point and the estuary.

-Once emerged from the dunes and onto the beach you are greeted with masses of space and a panoramic ocean vista which includes Hartland Point, Lundy Island, Downend Point and Morte Point.
+Once you have emerged from the dunes you are greeted with masses of space and a panoramic ocean vista which takes in Hartland Point, Lundy Island, Downend Point and Morte Point.

-On a hot summers day, the change of pace from, say, Woolacombe or Ilfracombe, is significant and once you reach Exmoor, the roads are clear and the air is fresh and cooler.
+On a hot summer’s day, the change of pace from, say, Woolacombe or Ilfracombe, is significant and once you reach Exmoor, the roads are clear and the air is fresh and a little cooler.

-You will find miles of space and some beautiful ancient wooded hill sides, clear cool rivers and streams and also lakes and reservoirs.
+You will find miles of space and some beautiful ancient wooded slopes, clear cool rivers and streams and also lakes and reservoirs.

 Take a walk from the County Gate Car Park down through the wood, which is dotted with exotic trees, planted over 200 years ago by a local Lord.

 The Bristol Channel provides cool summer breezes for this lovely area, which is great for the dog, who will also appreciate the cool streams and pools.